 What happens if I am unable to pick-up on my assigned day?

-For a one time schedule change (vacation, travel, etc.), email Farm Manager Ember Fleming at firstname.lastname@example.org by Sunday evening of the week you wish to switch your pickup day.
+For a one time schedule change (vacation, travel, etc.), email Farm Manager Ember Fleming at firstname.lastname@example.org by 8PM on Sunday evening of the week you wish to switch your pickup day.
 You may only pick up your share once in a calendar week.
-For additional details, please see our Farm Policies
+For additional details, please see our Farm Policies.

 For a permanent change to your pick-up day contact Barbara Ward at email@example.com.
 Keep in mind that we may not be able to accommodate switch requests because we have to keep the number of sharers picking up on each day balanced to ensure sufficient produce for everyone.